This timelapse video was made from images taken by ESA astronaut Alexander Gerst orbiting Earth on the International Space Station.

-Explanation from: http://www.nasa.gov/content/goddard/hubble-sees-a-galaxy-with-a-glowing-heart/
+Explanation from: http://www.nasa.gov/content/flying-through-an-aurora/

-Explanation from: http://www.nasa.gov/content/storm-cell-over-the-southern-appalachian-mountains/
+Explanation from: http://www.nasa.gov/content/an-astronauts-view-from-space/